Creatine is a widely used and well-researched compound for bodybuilding.

 One comprehensive research review determined that prohibiting creatine might put athletes at a greater danger of physiological and cognitive difficulties, which testify to the substance’s excellent safety profile.
 As a result, all prominent sporting organizations continue to permit creatine usage without causing any dispute.

 Creatine Dosage Recommendations

 There is no evidence to suggest that taking excess amounts of creatine (20g upwards) would cause consumers to experience any substantial additional advantages.
-There is a limit to the amount of creatine muscles can accommodate thus, taking excess amounts is redundant.
+There is a limit to the number of creatine muscles that can accommodate thus, taking excess amounts is redundant.

-It is recommended that creatine be cycled in accordance with muscle mass growth.
+It is recommended that creatine cycling has to be in accordance with muscle mass growth.
 Creatine may be taken in doses ranging from 15g to 20g daily during muscle building and reduced to 3g to 5g daily for muscle maintenance.

 Creatine absorption increases with muscle mass and weight.
 Consumers may raise their creatine dose to guarantee that they are consuming the maximum daily quantity of creatine.
 It is recommended that persons weighing 140 pounds or less take around 5 to 6 grams of creatine daily to maintain lean muscle mass, while those weighing 200 pounds or more should consume approximately 8 to 12 grams of creatine daily to maintain lean muscle mass.

 Questions concerning creatine and its supplements are often asked.
 These are some of the most common inquiries:

 Q: What is the mechanism through which creatine works?